faegheh12/Deep_Learning_for_Natural_Language_Processing/README.md

 ### 3. Bag-of-Words:
 This chapter includes teaching the Bag-of-words model and using it for sentiment analysis.
-Notebooks in this section have used sentiment analysis to identify phishing emails.
+Notebooks in this section have used sentiment analysis to detect phishing emails.
 For this purpose, one of Kaggle's data sets was used at the address below.

 https://www.kaggle.com/datasets/subhajournal/phishingemails

 ### 4. Word Embeddings:
 This chapter includes the training of word Embedding model and its development using Gensim.
 Also, the method of learning and loading word Embedding in keras has been taught in this section.
-The notebooks related to this section have used the Kaggle data set mentioned in the previous section.
+The notebooks related to this section also used exactly the codes and data set of the book.

 ### 5. Text Classification
 This chapter includes the training of neural models for data classification, which are used in two ways for sentiment analysis.